filecoin-project/filecoin-docs/docs/about-filecoin/how-filecoin-works.md

 Filecoin uses G1 for public keys and G2 for signatures as G1 allows for a smaller representation of public keys.
 This is the same design decision made with ETH2, but contrasts to, for instance, Zcash which has signatures on G1 and public keys on G2.

-### Big vs Little Endian Keys

-Filecoin stores and interprets private keys in little-endian order.
-This is in contrast to e.g. ETH2 keys, which also use bls12-381 but are stored in big-endian order.
+Also note that Filecoin stores and interprets private keys in little-endian order.
+This is in contrast to ETH2 keys, which also use bls12-381 but are stored in big-endian order.

 ## Additional materials